benbjohnson/litestream.io/content/getting-started/basic.md

 Litestream was built to run as a background service that you don't need to worry about—it just replicates your database all the time.
-To run Litestream as a background service, please read the [Running as a Systemd Service](/getting-started/systemd) tutorial.
+To run Litestream as a background service, please read the [Running as a systemd service](/getting-started/systemd) tutorial.